Anterior interosseous syndrome: Diagnosis

-While facing the patient in what resembles an arm wrestling stance, with elbows planted firmly on a level surface and maintained touching the thorax, the examiner uses one hand to lock the patient's wrist in neutral, around which the patient curls his fingers.
-With the other hand, the examiner then attempts to "peel" back the tips of each individual finger against patient resistance.
-It is crucial that motion of the upper extremity be restricted to the distal IP joint, and that the MP and PIP joints are in full flexion and wrist neutral or slightly flexed.
-If the distal flexors of the index finger and thumb are weak, the patient will be unable to resist this motion, and Ericson's test is considered positive for proximal median nerve weakness.

-Ericson's test is frequently positive for proximal median nerve weakness (of which AIN syndrome is but one subtype) even in the context of normal imaging, EMG, and nerve conduction studies, which highlights the clinical nature of the diagnosis.
-Overreliance on electrical diagnostic workup unfairly excludes patients who would otherwise benefit from surgical decompression.

 Treatment

 Surgical decompression can give excellent results if the clinical picture and the EMG suggest a compression neuropathy.

 In brachial plexus neuritis, conservative management may be more appropriate.

 Spontaneous recovery has been reported, but is said to be delayed and incomplete.

 There may be a role for physiotherapy in some cases, and this should be directed specifically towards the pattern of pain and symptoms.
 Soft tissue massage, stretches and exercises to directly mobilise the nerve tissue may be used.

+Studies following patients who have been treated without surgery show that symptoms can resolve starting as late as one year after onset.
+Other retrospective studies have concluded that there is no difference in outcome in surgically versus nonsurgically treated patients.
+The role of surgery in AIN syndrome remains controversial.
+Indications for considering surgery include a known space-occupying lesion that is compressing the nerve (a mass) or fascial compression and persistent symptoms beyond 1 year of conservative treatment.